Geo3ngel/Obsidian-DND/content/README.md

 3. would be ideal if I could just embed obsidian with plugins as the website for the other addons I have like properties and whatnot
 	1. I could just leave properties invisible and allow someone to search by the tag property though if I do it custom!
 	2. Maybe I can export to HTML for this rather than having to parse it all out myself custom like?

-There are 2 routes I can take this from here for further development:

-## Custom Markdown Processor Method
-Ok, so I did the github thing, now I'd need to make a MARKDOWN PREPROCESSOR to generate the proper formatting for a Gist/HTML generation?
-- Could I just do HTML generation and pop that on Vercel?

-## HTML Generation Method
-I'll try the html generation route and upload to Vercel.
-I might be able to make a script or some simple obsidian plugin that automagically uploads that info to Vercel post Parse!

-If this works perfectly, it could be the easiest by far.

-Else I may have to do a combination of Markdown Processing and HTML generation before deploying with an intelligent router in NEXTjs?

-Either way, I'll want to play around with the HTML Export Plugin!
-- In this case, I'd be exporting an entire vault?
-(Sub vault of main vault, I need to re-organize files again I think...)
-Oh damn!
-It even supports a bunch of plugins!

-It'd be great if I could use github actions to trigger the HTML Export to run...
-- maybe try the method recommended [here](https://linked-blog-starter.vercel.app/home) instead?

-### SHIT!
-If I want to do the HTML Export method locally, it'll include Waron's character files, since they aren't git ignored!

-If I can trigger this from the repo, rather than on my local machine on a push, then it'll still work though!
-- Maybe I can achieve this via github actions?

-- [ ] Try hosting the generated files to see if the links work!
-	- [ ] Do I need to include these in a NEXTjs project as base HTML files with a static router?
-		- [ ] Probably, yes.

 ## Referenced for creation:
 https://youtu.be/6s6DT1yN4dw